Nevanlinna.jl: A Julia implementation of Nevanlinna analytic continuation

-To illustrate the capabilities of our code, we present a numerical analytic continuation of a two-peak model, which was previously analyzed in Ref.~\cite{Fei2021}.
-As shown in Fig.~\ref{fig:two_peak}, the exact spectral function is given by the superposition of two Gauss distributions:
+To illustrate the capabilities of our code, we present a numerical analytic continuation for several models, which include a $\delta$-function, a Gaussian, a Lorentizian, a two-peak, a Kondo resonance, and a Hubbard gap model.
+Jupyter notebooks, which can be used to execute these examples, are provided in the \texttt{notebooks} directory of our repository.
+The three of these models were previously analyzed in Ref.~\cite{Fei2021}.
+The exact spectral functions for these models are given by the following equations:

 where